eventql/eventql/doc/deployment/cluster_removing_servers.md

 or the operation system has become defect or simply because you are re-provisioning the datacenter.

-Thera are two methods of removing a cluster, called `soft leave` and `hard leave`.
-The difference between these two methods lies in a tradeoff between how quickly the server can be removed and not violating any redundancy guarantees.
+Thera are two methods of removing a server from a cluster, called `soft leave` and `hard leave`.
+The difference between these two methods lies in a tradeoff between how quickly the server can actually be removed, not creating excessive network/IO load and not violating any redundancy guarantees.

-#### Soft Leave
+### Soft Leave

 When `soft-leaving` a server, a flag is added to that servers configuration that tells the cluster not to put any new data onto the server and to start rebalancing